javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

     ```js run no-beautify
     let counter = 2;
-    counter++;      // works same as counter = counter + 1, but shorter
+    counter++;      // works the same as counter = counter + 1, but is shorter
     alert( counter ); // 3
     ```
 - **Decrement** `--` decreases a variable by 1:

     ```js run no-beautify
     let counter = 2;
-    counter--;      // works same as counter = counter - 1, but shorter
+    counter--;      // works the same as counter = counter - 1, but is shorter
     alert( counter ); // 1
     ```